jradack-tech/TW-Vue-Golang-Postgres-docker/RUNNING_LOCALLY.md

 Create .env file in `configs/` directory by copying `configs/.env.example` and setup the environment variables

-Login into the postgres service container's terminal and set a password for the postgres user that matches the DB_PASSWORD env variable

 - Running the containers with `docker-compose up -d`
 - To stop the containers `docker-compose stop`

+Login into the postgres service container's terminal and set a password for the postgres user that matches the DB_PASSWORD env variable.
+You can do this by accessing docker's terminal on the db service, then running:

+- `psql -U postgres`
+- `ALTER USER postgres WITH PASSWORD 'postgres';`

+Restart your `rest` docker's service.

+If the `web` service is not working simply run the vite server directly:

+Navigate to `/web`

+- Create an `.env` file based on the `.env.example` file located at `/web/.env.example`
+- Run `yarn` to install the dependencies
+- Run `yarn dev` to run the frontend

+NOTE: Proven to work with node version: `14.18.1` use `nvm` if you need to install this version directly.
+[NVM](https://github.com/nvm-sh/nvm)

 ## 2. Manually